FAQs

 Please click here to see all course descriptions as outlined in the course catalog.

-Where are OSGP global sites located?
+Where are OSOP global sites located?

-Do I make my own travel arrangements?
+Do I make my travel arrangements?

-Does OSGP offer online courses?
+Does OSOP offer online courses?

-OSGP offers online courses.
+OSOP offers online courses.
 Courses are offered either in *synchronous or asynchronous modalities.

 *Synchronous means used in real-time, requiring participants and instructors/facilitators to meet virtually at the same time from different places.